theNewDynamic/sophiamcclennen.com/what-im-watching/_posts/2015-07-15-fox_news_wore_jon_stewart_down_how_16_years_of_debunking_right_wing_lies_exhausted_the_last_honest_man.md

 ---
 ![](/assets/img/{{page.image}})

 Stewart is stepping aside because he's exhausted by our petty, dangerous politics.
-Now we're really screwed
+Now we're really screwed.

 Read the Rest at [{{page.publication}}]( {{ page.link_to_original}} )